 Skip the plate full of cute decorated cookies and go with these individually wrapped waffle cookies.

-Individual dessert cups are always a pretty sight on a holiday table.
+Individual dessert cups are always a pretty sight on a potluck table.
 These individual tiramisu cups are as easy to transport as they are yummy to eat.

 Fudge is always a special treat.
-Whip up a batch of this Nutella fudge then wrap individual pieces for transporting and serving.
+Whip up a batch of this no-bake Nutella fudge.
+To transport and serve, you can leave it in the pan or cut it and wrap individual pieces.

 Truffles are simple to make, simple to transport and come in their own individual serving cup.
 Try these brownie peppermint truffles for a fun holiday twist.